 The IJB has encouraged the Partnership in its ambitions for digital transformation that will support integration.
 Work progressed on a Framework in 2019 and there are plans to work with the third sector and digital organisations to progress local programmes.
-Technological developments as a result of the COVID-19 pandemic have been notable and will be progressed further.
+Technological developments as a result to the COVID-19 pandemic have been notable and will be progressed further.

 We have been exploring how technology can transform care for frail people.
 Midlothian HSCP is using a population health management approach to understand who has frailty and how they use health and care services, looking at how emerging technology can work alongside more traditional ways of caring.
-The main elements of the programme are Living Well in Penicuik (emphasis on extended clinical contact and care coordinated through a frailty locality MDM), MidMed, a frailty practice within Newbattle General Practice, Winter Frailty team, which showed the HSCP how shifting resource to create multidisciplinary teams anchored to General Practices addressed a gap in services and improved patient experience and outcomes, and the Winter14 sessions which supported all practices to improve anticipatory care for frail people.
+The main elements of the programme are Living Well in Penicuik (emphasis on extended clinical contact Midlothian Integration Joint Board - Annual Accounts for the year ended 31 March 2020 and care coordinated through a frailty locality MDM), MidMed, a frailty practice within Newbattle General Practice, Winter Frailty team, which showed the HSCP how shifting resource to create multidisciplinary teams anchored to General Practices addressed a gap in services and improved patient experience and outcomes, and the Winter14 sessions which supported all practices to improve anticipatory care for frail people.